Habeas Corpus Suspension Act (1863): Legislative history

 The Senate spent the evening of March 2 into the early morning of the next day debating the conference committee amendments.
 There, several Democratic Senators attempted a filibuster.
 Cloture had not yet been adopted as a rule in the Senate, so there was no way to prevent a minuscule minority from holding up business by refusing to surrender the floor.
 First James Walter Wall of New Jersey spoke until midnight, when Willard Saulsbury, Sr., of Delaware gave Republicans an opportunity to surrender by moving to adjourn.
 That motion was defeated 5–31, after which Lazarus W. Powell of Kentucky began to speak, yielding for a motion to adjourn from William Alexander Richardson of Illinois forty minutes later, which was also defeated, 5–30.
 Powell continued to speak, entertaining some hostile questions from Edgar Cowan of Pennsylvania which provoked further discussion, but retaining control of the floor.
 At seven minutes past two in the morning, James A. Bayard Jr., of Delaware motioned to adjourn, the motion again failing, 4–35, and Powell retained control of the floor.
 Powell yielded the floor to Bayard, who then began to speak.
 At some point later, Powell made a motion to adjourn, but Bayard apparently had not yielded to him for that motion.
 When this was pointed out, Powell told Bayard to sit down so he could make the motion, assuming that Bayard would retain control of the floor if the motion failed, as it did, 4–33.
 The presiding officer, Samuel C. Pomeroy of Kansas, immediately called the question of concurring in the report of the conference committee and declared that the ayes had it, and Trumbull immediately moved that the Senate move on to other business, which motion was agreed to.
 The Democrats objected that Bayard still had the floor, that he had merely yielded it for a motion to adjourn, but Pomeroy said he had no record of why Bayard had yielded the floor, meaning the floor was open once Powell's motion to adjourn had failed, meaning that the presiding officer was free to call the question.
 In this way, the bill cleared the Senate.

 The next day, Senate Democrats protested the manner in which the bill had passed.
-During the ensuring discussion, the president pro tempore asked permission "to sign a large number of enrolled bills", among which was the Habeas Corpus Suspension Act.
+During the ensuing discussion, the president pro tempore asked permission "to sign a large number of enrolled bills", among which was the Habeas Corpus Suspension Act.
 The House had already been informed that the Senate had passed the bill, and the engrossed bills were sent to the president, who immediately signed the Habeas Corpus Suspension Act into law.